 In today’s healthcare environment, anesthesia subsidies are common hospital operational costs, often costing millions of dollars.
 With eighty percent of hospitals paying an anesthesia subsidy, finding ways to reduce these costs – without risking quality – is a hot topic.
-What’s more, anesthesia groups face decreasing reimbursements and, until recently, supply-demand imbalances that dramatically drove up subsidy requirements.
+What’s more, anesthesia groups face decreasing reimbursements and, supply-demand imbalances that dramatically drive up subsidy requirements.

-Contract negotiations should maximize the value of the significant investments hospitals make in their anesthesia service.
-These discussions offer a chance to isolate and address any of the incongruities between anesthesia group demands and hospital budgets.
+Contract negotiations should maximize the value of the significant investments hospitals make in their anesthesia service while supporting fair compensation for anesthesia providers.
+These discussions offer a chance to isolate and address any of the incongruities between anesthesia group needs and hospital budgets.
 However, to do so, facility leaders must understand the four drivers of anesthesia subsidies: Fair Market Value Compensation, Anesthetizing Locations, the Anesthesia Staffing Model, and Revenue Cycle Performance.

 Fair Market Value Compensation